sumosha/traffic-accidents/README.md

 * docker

 ### How to Create and Run the Docker image
-* Execute the launch.sh script at the root of this project.
+* Execute the build.sh script at the root of this project.
 This script runs an sbt build and a subsequent docker build.
 It tags the image as sumosha/traffic_accidents:latest
 * `docker run -it sumosha/traffic_accidents:latest `
   * This will launch a spark-shell session, where we can create tables, query, and aggegrate data directly in here.
 See below...